priteau/vizir/index.markdown

     $ vizir --login priteau &

-By default, Vizir triggers a notification every minute during the 10 minutes preceding the end of the reservation.
+By default, Vizir triggers a notification every minute during the 10 minutes preceding the end of a reservation.

 ## Installation